bedwards/neuralese/the_weight_of_light.md

 **TIMEFRAME: April 2027 - Alignment for Agent-3**

-**AI-2027 predicts:** OpenBrain's alignment team tries to make Agent-3 internalize the "Spec."
-Deception decreases but sycophancy persists.
-The AI agrees with whatever position the user holds.
+*For reference, AI-2027 predicts: The leading lab's alignment team tries to make frontier models internalize safety specifications.
+Deception decreases but sycophancy persists—the AI agrees with whatever position the user holds.*

 **Three possible paths:**